rsliter/hunter-agile-web-development/SYLLABUS.md

 ### September 5: No class.

 ### September 12: Intro to Web 2.0 and Databases
-* *Homework*: Convert your web app to use ajax to load and set data via an API instead of using page
+* *Homework*: Convert your web app to use ajax to load and set data via an API instead of using page.Requirements:
+  * The calculator app should have a web form;
+  * The web form should submit calculation commands through Ajax requests.

 * *Homework*: there will be discussion on one assigned reading in the following lecture:
     * “Pairing” chapter from eXtreme Programming Explained.